 These symptoms do not always mean you have vulvar cancer.
 However, it is important to discuss any symptoms with your doctor, since they may signal other health problems.

 Early and accurate diagnosis of vulvar cancer is important.
 It also is crucial to find out if and where the cancer has spread.
 This helps your doctors choose the best therapies for you.

-At MD Anderson Cooper, specialized experts use the most modern and accurate equipment to diagnose vulvar cancer.
+At MD Anderson Cancer Center at Cooper, specialized experts use the most modern and accurate equipment to diagnose vulvar cancer.
 With pinpoint attention to detail, our pathologists, diagnostic radiologists and specially trained technicians find the exact extent of disease.
 This helps increase the likelihood your treatment will be successful.